Coronavirus Travel Rights

 Everything else will stay the same – so, for instance, if you were to break your arm, be made redundant or suffer a bereavement before travel, your usual cover will remain in place.

-- You can ONLY move your policy if it's due to FCO advice or travel disruptions (eg, local lockdown).
-If your holiday has been rearranged because you no longer want to go this year, it may not be possible to change the insurance dates (as it will be viewed as disinclination to travel) but it is always worth asking.
+- You can ONLY move your policy if it's due to Foreign Office advice or travel disruptions (eg, local lockdown).
+If your holiday has been rearranged because you no longer want to go this year, it may not be possible to change the insurance dates (as it will be viewed as disinclination to travel), but it is always worth asking.

 - If you can't extend it, you might be able to get a refund instead.
 Many travel insurers are now offering pro-rata refunds to customers who've ruled out travelling due to coronavirus and want to cancel their policy.
 But you'll need to request a refund to get one – and should only do this if you're certain you no longer need the cover.
 Importantly, you can only do this if you haven't already made a claim on your policy.
 For more, see our Can I get a refund? section.